kukrimate/pkgtool/README.md

 #PKGTool
-A very lightweight package manager written as bunch of shell scripts.
+A very lightweight package manager written in sh.
 It does not support online repositories nor dependency resolution, it's only goal is to make removing and installing packages very easy.

 #Dependencies
 Pkgtool depends on bash, tar, sed and coreutils.